White Point Garden: History

 White Point Garden was illustrated in a bird's eye view map of Charleston published in 1851.

 White Point Garden was shown on the 1872 Bird's Eye View map of Charleston with a bath house in place along the Ashley River.

 The southern tip of Charleston's peninsula was originally known as the South Bay and later Oyster Point.
 In the early 19th century it was renamed White Point.
 Later, landfill projects resulted in the sharp-edged terminus of the peninsula.

 From about 1840 to 1881, a public bathing house stood at the end of King Street.
 The building was constructed by James English, William Patton, and Henry L. Pinckney at a cost of about $25,000.
 A cake and ice cream parlor was operated on the top floor of the bathing house.
-The bathing house suffered several injuries by storms but was rebuilt each time.
+The bathing house was damaged several times due to storms, but was rebuilt each time.
 It was removed in 1881 as White Point Garden and the waterfront were filled in.

-Throughout the 19th and early 20th century, from the Reconstruction era to the emergence of Jim Crow laws, Black Charlestonians occupied public spaces like White Point Garden on Independence Day to celebrate freedom from slavery.
-On any other day it was not permitted for blacks to enter the public park, and they were not allowed to sit on public benches.
+Throughout the 19th and early 20th century, from the Reconstruction era to the emergence of Jim Crow laws, Black Charlestonians occupied public spaces such as White Point Garden on Independence Day to celebrate freedom from slavery.
+On any other day, it was not permitted for blacks to enter the public park, and they were not allowed to sit on public benches.

 White Point Gardens was commonly known as a gay cruising spot by Charlestonians well into the 20th century.
 Because of the prominence of gay cruising in the public park, efforts were made to close down the public restrooms.